taecontrol/moonguard-docs/docs/upgrade.md

 }
 ```

-In case that you have a custom Exception Command setup,
+In case that you're using `DeleteOldExceptionCommand` you need to replace it with
-Change the `DeleteOldExceptionCommand` class to `PruneExceptionCommand`in your
-`console/kernel.php` file.
+the new `PruneExceptionCommand`, in your `console/kernel.php` file.

 ```php